jrjohn/arcana-windows/README.md

 ## Internationalization (i18n)

-The application supports multiple languages with a plugin-based localization system.
+The application supports multiple languages with a plugin-based localization system using **external JSON files**.

 ### Supported Languages